 1. Weight Loss

-With 0 cholesterol this oil is a big arsenal for weight loss.
-According to Leandro Ravetti, Chief Oil Maker of the award-winning Cobram Estate Extra Virgin Olive Oils, a diet rich in extra virgin olive oil may deliver greater and longer lasting weight loss results than a low-fat diet.
+With almost a 0 percent cholesterol this oil is a big arsenal for weight loss.
+According to Leandro Ravetti, Chief Oil Maker of the award-winning Cobram Estate Extra Virgin Olive Oils, a diet rich in this kind of oil may deliver greater and longer lasting weight loss results than a low-fat diet.

 2. Diabetes Battle